yohanym95/Create-Account-Form/README.md

 # Create Account Form

-USE JAVA SWING AND MY SQL FOR THIS.
+USE JAVA SWING AND MYSQL FOR THIS.

 this create account page contain name,password and email.